3.16 Provisions, Contingent Liabilities & Contingent Assets

 43 Details of Benami Property held

-The company does not hold any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder, hence no proceedings initiated or pending against the company under the said Act and Rules.
+The company does not hold any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder, hence no proceeding initiated or pending against the company under the said Act and Rules.

 46 Utilisation of borrowed funds, share premium and other funds